arushi-vaidya/Smart-Water-Monitoring-and-Irrigation-System/README.md

 # 💧 Smart Water Monitoring and Irrigation System

 A complete IoT solution for monitoring water levels and soil conditions in real-time.
-This system combines an Arduino-based setup for sensor data collection with a modern Flutter app that provides a live dashboard, alerts, and data visualization.
+This system combines an ESP32-based setup for sensor data collection with a modern Flutter app that provides a live dashboard, alerts, and data visualization.

 ---